IS FLEXIBLE LEARNING BENEFICIAL? SEE THE TOP REASONS TO INVEST IN FLEXIBLE AND ONLINE LEARNING

 This ultimately puts control in the hands of the company and/or learner, while the training provider will give them the support and advice they need in the process.

-Learners will also benefit by being able to grasp and understand the learning material without feeling pressure to complete tasks at a set time, allowing them to complete their workload at their best ability.
+Learners will also benefit by being able to grasp and understand the learning material without feeling pressure to complete tasks at a set time.
+Nor feeling this pressure allows learners to complete their workload at their best ability.
 This leads to achieving better grades, and getting the most out of the course.

-It enables the employees within organisations to gain new knowledge and skills.
+Flexible learning allows the employees within organisations to gain new knowledge and skills

 As found in a LinkedIn study, 94% of employees stay in a company for longer where there are training opportunities available.
 If an employee feels supported by their employer, it leads to high motivation and enthusiasm for their job.
 Job satisfaction leads to lower retention, which is significantly economically viable for the company.
 There are also intrinsic benefits to developing a skilled workforce, which is best suited to meet the goals and challenges of the organisation they work for.
 Both companies and employees will therefore benefit from employees’ motivation to succeed in their career.

-It brings out the best potential out of companies’ available staff.
+Flexible learning brings out the best potential out of companies’ available staff

 Investing in the development of employees is a key to success for organisations.
 The most successful companies in the UK in fact have invested the most in training.